-Westtown collaborates with partners that offer a variety of programs centered around special interests from sports, science, and leadership training.
-We also offer both Westtown students and others in the local community an opportunity to advance their learning in an intensive short-course environment.
+We offer both Westtown students and others in the local community an opportunity to advance their learning in an intensive short-course environment.
 Whether chosen to open up the school year schedule for maximum flexibility, deepen and enrich learning in a particular field of interest, or accelerate advancement through the curriculum, summer academic courses are an opportunity to grow and learn.
-All courses are taught by veteran Westtown teachers who are dedicated to creating a supportive and rigorous learning experience.
+For more information, view the accordion bar below.